hornkim/Essence-Explorer/README.md

 To start the application, from the top level, execute: swipl prolog/semat_server.pl

 In a browser go to http://localhost:8000/
-There is no manual yet.
+There is no manual yet but the PDF prvides some explanation.
 The edit page allows you to create prolog code for a few of the Essence Entities.
 You need to paste the code generated into the app.
+The chatbot code will come soon.

 Thanks
 Kim Horn